 Weaving Tides Accessibility Report

-Weaving Tides offers 22 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Weaving Tides in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Weaving Tides is a puzzle game set in a magical woven world.
 You ride a carpet dragon that both transports you and weaves fabric into the world to help you advance.

 Gamepad: On Nintendo Switch, Weaving Tides can be played with only one Joycon.